Large Language Models Could Be Rote Learners: Introduction

-To investigate the effects of superficial memorization in LLM evaluation, we compare model performance under different memorization conditions.
-Inspired by membership inference attacks (MIA)~\citep{carlini2022quantifying,carlini2021extracting}, we define superficial memorization as an LLM’s ability to verbatim reproduce content, \eg MCQs in our case.
-Using this criterion, we partition the MMLU benchmark~\citep{hendrycks2020measuring}\footnote{Selected for its popularity and documented data contamination in widely used LLMs~\citep{sainz2023nlp}.} into memorized and non-memorized subsets and evaluate three open-source LLMs\footnote{Llama2-7B~\citep{touvron2023llama}, Mistral-7B-v0.2~\citep{jiang2023mistral} and Vicuna-v1.5-7B~\citep{zheng2023judging}.} on both.
+To investigate superficial memorization effects in LLM evaluation, we compare model performance under different memorization conditions.
+Inspired by membership inference attacks (MIA)~\cite{carlini2022quantifying,carlini2021extracting}, we consider the intuitive manifestation of superficial memorization is the LLM’s ability to verbatim reproduce content, \eg extracting options of MCQs in our case.
+With the criterion, we partition the MMLU benchmark~\cite{hendrycks2020measuring}\footnote{Selected for its popularity and documented data contamination in widely used LLMs~\cite{sainz2023nlp}.} into memorized and non-memorized subsets and evaluate three open-source LLMs\footnote{Llama2-7B~\cite{touvron2023llama}, Mistral-7B-v0.2~\cite{jiang2023mistral} and Vicuna-v1.5-7B~\cite{zheng2023judging}.}.
 Surprisingly, results reveal a consistent yet counterintuitive trend: LLMs perform worse on memorized MCQs than on those not (see Fig.~\ref{fig:intro} for illustration and Fig.~\ref{fig:pre_exp} for results).
-This challenges the assumption that memorization improves model performance and suggests the coexistence of two distinct learning phenomena in LLMs: \emph{rote memorization}, where models recall content verbatim without true understanding, and \emph{genuine capability learning}, where they internalize underlying knowledge.
+This challenges the assumption that memorization inflates model performance and suggests the coexistence of two learning phenomena in LLMs: \emph{rote memorization}, where \emph{models recall content verbatim without true understanding}, and \emph{genuine capability learning}, where \emph{they internalize underlying knowledge}.
+Still, our preliminary investigation needs further exploration.
+First, binary classification of benchmarks as either memorized/non-memorized and capable/incapable oversimplifies the nuances of memorization and capability, potentially overlooking intermediate cases.
+Second, our analysis could not reveal the numerical dependency between rote memorization and capability learning.

-The preliminary investigation has several limitations.
-First, the binary classification of MCQs as either memorized or non-memorized oversimplifies the nuances of memorization, potentially overlooking intermediate cases.
-Second, we rely on accuracy to measure performance, which is inherently unreliable.
-Third, our analysis could not reveal the mutual effects between rote memorization and capability learning.
-To address these challenges, we propose \textbf{\modelname}, a novel evaluation framework designed to provide a more reliable measure of LLM performance by minimizing the influence of rote memorization. \modelname employs a query-based probing (q-probing) mechanism~\cite{allen2023physics} that reformulates MCQs into an alternative trinity format, \ie entity-attribute-context.
-This could prevent direct content recall while preserving knowledge assessment.